This article applies to England, Wales and Scotland.

 What this means for you

-The £25,000 cap matters.
+Be aware of the £25,000 cap.
 Tribunal breach of contract claims are capped at £25,000.
-If your claim is worth more than this, you may need to consider county court proceedings instead (or in addition).
-For claims under £25,000, the tribunal route is generally faster and cheaper.
+If your claim exceeds this, you may need county court proceedings instead.

-Settlement is a realistic outcome.
-At 27%, the ACAS settlement rate is in line with the average across all claim types.
-Since breach of contract claims often involve clearly quantifiable losses (unpaid notice pay, withheld bonus, etc.), both sides can usually calculate what is at stake, which can make negotiation simpler.
+Settlement is realistic.
+At 28%, the ACAS settlement rate is in line with the overall average.
+Since breach of contract claims often involve clearly quantifiable losses, both sides can usually calculate what is at stake, which can simplify negotiation.

 Filing alongside unfair dismissal is common.
 If you were dismissed without proper notice, you likely have both an unfair dismissal and a breach of contract claim.
-Filing both together is standard practice and does not slow down the process, as they are heard at the same time.
+These are typically filed and heard together.

-Time limits still apply.
-You need to start ACAS early conciliation within three months minus one day of the breach (usually your termination date).
-The backlog does not extend your deadline.
-Note that the Employment Rights Act 2025's extension of tribunal time limits from three to six months (expected October 2026) does not apply to breach of contract claims, which will remain at three months.
+Time limits are strict.
+You need to start ACAS early conciliation within three months minus one day of the breach.
+Note that the Employment Rights Act 2025's extension of tribunal time limits from three to six months (expected October 2026) does not apply to breach of contract claims, which remain at three months.

 Frequently Asked Questions